sutt/DoorMan/docs/dev-notes.md

 ## New UI notes:

+enable dark mode on webui: in `theme.css` replace `.dark {` selector with `body {` selector.

+use the interrupt button to check the state of the webui clientside.

 new startup command allows us to drop websockets and only use http

 > webui.bat --skip-torch-cuda-test --no-half --port 7861 --no-gradio-queue